getgrav/grav-plugin-form/README.md

 This will ensure that the `relatedpages` plugin is installed and enabled, and also that there are some related pages before including the template to render them.

+# Note about Performance

+This plugin processes during the `onPageInitialized` event.
+It first **checks cache** to see if this page has been processed before, and if not, it runs through the configured options to build the list of related pages.

+All of this is pretty fast except for `content_match` which performs a full comparison using the content of the current page and comparing it with every other page in the configured collection.
+If you have lots of pages, this could get quite slow.

+This work is only performed the first time after a **clear-cache** event, after that it is cached for subsequent requests.
+If you have the **debugger** enabled, you can see the state of **cache hits** and **cache missses** in the **messages** tab.